 Insurance can be expensive and frustrating for both consumers & providers.
 When we pay a lot for insurance, we want to get something back in return.
 One of the first questions patients often ask is “Do you take insurance?”

-With the ever changing health care landscape, many clinicians are moving towards the trend of cash-based therapy.
+With the ever changing health care landscape, many clinicians are moving towards the trend of cash based therapy (aka out-of-network with insurance companies).
 One big reason the cash pay model is so appealing is because it emphasizes quality patient care over quantity patient care, while removing the headaches and restrictions associated with insurance based care.
 In short, it is PATIENT FOCUSED.
 We wanted to take this opportunity to educate our community more on this model of therapy as it is on the forefront of our profession.

 Our ultimate goal when opening BODY WORX Physical Therapy was to reinvent the traditional PT model, to get away from the dictatorship of insurance, and to change the way people view healthcare.
 We feel all patients should achieve 100% of their goals and function, but that does not always align with insurance goals & the traditional PT model.

-The cash-based model of physical therapy in a nutshell is the patient pays a flat fee per visit directly to the practice.
-Once their treatment is complete the provider provides an invoice with the ICD-10 and CPT codes.
-This invoice can then be submitted, by the patient to their insurance company for a direct reimbursement.
-This means that all that money you've been spending on health insurance is not a complete waste.
+The cash based model of PT in a nutshell entails the patient paying a flat fee per visit directly to the practice for rendered services.
+Once their treatment is complete the provider provides a "superbill," which is a paid invoice with the ICD-10 and CPT codes.
+This superbill can then be submitted by the patient to their insurance company for a direct reimbursement or to apply payments towards their deductible if it has not been met.
+This means that all that money you've been spending on health insurance is not a complete waste!

 So what are the benefits to choosing cash-pay services?